uark-backend-class/course-materials/lectures/04-javascript-basics/lecture03-exercises.md

-# Lecture 3 - JavaScript Basics - Exercises
+# Lecture 3 - JavaScript Basics: Exercises

 ## Exercise 1
 Copy the code snippet below into a file, run it via Node and answer the following questions: